Age no obstacle for VanlandinghamShonny Vanlandingham is fast on her bike, but she knows she can't outrace time.

 After college, she played pro basketball for a while in Brazil and competed briefly with the U.S. national handball team at the Olympic Training Center in Colorado Springs, Colo.

-After moving to Hawaii, where she was guiding bike tours, she decided to take a shot at being a pro mountain biker -- a decision that changed her life.
+After moving to Hawaii, where she was guiding bike tours, she decided to take a shot at being a pro mountain biker -- a decision that changed her life."I thought my sporting career was over, but then I realized people were cycling for a living," she says.

 While riding the National Off-Road Bicycle Association circuit, she became its most successful rider, with 15 national race wins and three national series titles.
 She also was a seven-time member of the U.S. national mountain bike team.